-- (a) Except with respect to the aesthetic value, commercial success, or market appeal of informational content, if a licensor at the time of contracting has reason to know of any particular purpose for which [a computer program] [the information] is required and that the licensee is relying on the expertise of the licensor to select, develop, or furnish a suitable [program] [information]: - (1) if, from all the circumstances, it appears that the contract is for a price for performance that will not be paid if the end product is not suitable for the particular purpose, there is an implied warranty that the information will be fit for such purpose; but - (2) if, from all the circumstances, it appears that the licensor was to be paid for the amount of its time or effort regardless of the suitability of the end product, there is an implied warranty that the licensor will make a workmanlike effort to achieve the licensee's purpose. - (b) If an agreement requires a licensor to provide or select a single or integrated system consisting of components, and the licensor has reason to know that the licensee is relying on the expertise of the licensor to select the components, there is an implied warranty that the components selected will function together as a system.
+- (a) Subject to Sections 2B-406, 2B-407 and 2B-408, except with respect to the aesthetic value, commercial success, or market appeal of informational content, if a licensor at the time of contracting has reason to know any particular purpose for which the information is required and that the particular licensee is relying on the licensor's skill or judgment to select, develop, or furnish a suitable information: - (1) if, from all the circumstances, it appears that the contract is for a price for performance which will not be fully paid if the end product is not suitable for the particular purpose, there is an implied warranty that the information will be fit for that purpose; but

+- (2) if, from all the circumstances, it appears that the licensor was to be paid for the amount of its time or effort regardless of the suitability of the end product, there is an implied warranty that there is no failure to achieve the licensee's particular purpose caused by the licensor's failure to exercise workmanlike effort to achieve the licensee's purpose in its performance. - (b) If an agreement requires a licensor to provide or select a single or integrated system consisting of computer programs, hardware or similar components and the licensor has reason to know that the licensee is relying on the skill or judgment of the licensor to select the components, there is an implied warranty that the components selected will function together as a system. - (c) Subsection (a) does not apply to published informational content, but if the conditions of the subsection are met, may apply to the selection among different items of existing published informational content for the purposes of the particular licensee.

 Uniform Law Source: Section 2-315; 2A-213.
 Substantially revised.
-Reporter's Note:
+Committee Action: